swiftlang/swift/docs/SIL.rst

 and it must index into a pack type with the same shape as the indexed pack type.

-Third, additional restrictions must be satisifed depending on which pack indexing instruction the pack index is:
+Third, additional restrictions must be satisfied depending on which pack indexing instruction the pack index is:

 - For ``scalar_pack_index``, the projected element type must be the